 That said, I can’t not talk about him a little bit.

 Nowadays, Hayao Miyazaki and the animation juggernaut, Studio Ghibli, are household names, but neither of them started that way.
 Directly inspired by the works of Tezuka and Disney, Miyazaki started small as an assistant for Toei Animation, working on projects that he felt neglected the potential of animation and quickly expanding his repertoire of skills to include directing and key animation.
 Before long, he founded Studio Ghibli and began cultivating the Ghibli library, chock-full of instant classics that would break box office records over the next few decades.
-Some of the notable films he developed include Grave of the Fireflies, My Neighbor Totoro, Princess Mononoke, Kiki’s Delivery Service, Nausicaä of the Valley of the Wind, Howl’s Moving Castle, and Spirited Away.
+Some of the notable films he developed include My Neighbor Totoro, Princess Mononoke, Kiki’s Delivery Service, Nausicaä of the Valley of the Wind, Howl’s Moving Castle, and Spirited Away.
 All of these were received with critical success and helped bring anime overseas in a way that was unprecedented on an international scale.
 For a long time, Spirited Away was Japan’s highest-selling film ever.
 It was impossible for the rest of the world not to notice.

 With Miyazaki leading the charge, other strong artists and writers were able to breach the gap of animated success.
 But the rest of the world was not merely static in the meantime.